 Please note: Norges Bank normally offers exchange of withdrawn banknotes for new banknotes over the counter at our head offices.
 Personal delivery of forms and money for transfer to an account have also been available.
 This service has been temporarily suspended in line with government advice to avoid queues or crowds to prevent the spread of the Corona virus.
 This is one of several measures to limit the influx to our premises where vital functions for society are exercised.

 Norges Bank will not exchange legal tender banknotes or coins.

 Exchanging the withdrawn banknotes and coins:

-- Complete the form for the exchange of withdrawn banknotes and coins electronically or by hand.
-If you complete the form by hand, use capital letters and write clearly.
+Complete the form for the exchange of withdrawn banknotes and coins.
+Use capital letters and write clearly.